krashevski/reincarnation-backup-kit/docs/EN/README_GIT_BRANCHES_EN.md

 ```

 Explanation of the scheme:
-1. main — the primary protected branch, contains the stable version of the project.
+1. main — the main protected branch, contains the stable version of the project.
-2. backup-before-* — created before major changes, to allow for quick reversion.
+2. backup-before-* — created before major changes, to allow for quick rollbacks.
 3. feature/... — branches for working on a specific task or new feature.
-4. Merge Pull Request — after completing work on the feature branch, changes are merged into main via a pull request.
+4. Merge Pull Request — after completing work on the feature branch, changes are merged into main via a Pull Request.
-5. After the merge, the feature branch can be deleted, but main remains protected.

-## See also

-- Cheat Sheet: Safe Rebase README file [README_GIT_REBASE_EN.md](README_GIT_REBASE_EN.md)
-- Mini Git Cheat Sheet file [README_GIT_EN.md](README_GIT_EN.md)
+5. After merging